OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 !!! info "Info"

     Only automatically evaluable test questions can be used for this course element.

+## Course Element: Video task
+With the course element "Video task" video learning resources can be reused for interactive (formative) exercises or tasks with assessments (summative).
+Participants have to identify relevant situations ("teachable moment") in a video and assign them to a category.
+Es steht ein Übungsmodus und ein scharfer Testmodus zur Verfügung.

 ## Course Element: Form  {: #course_element_form}